James Stephens (trade unionist): Later life

-Stephens remained an active trade unionist for a while, serving as Treasurer of the Trades Hall Committee in Melbourne from 1859–61, but later claimed that he was blacklisted by his former colleagues for supporting sub-contracting, of which the unions disapproved.
+Stephens remained an active trade unionist for a while, serving as Treasurer of the Trades Hall Committee in Melbourne from 1859 to 1861, but later claimed that he was blacklisted by his former colleagues for supporting sub-contracting, of which the unions disapproved.
 His public work reduced as a result and Stephens was largely forgotten, being regarded by the Operative Masons' Society as secondary to Galloway – who had died at the early age of 32 in 1860 – in having initiated the eight-hour agitation.

 In 1880, Stephens wrote a pamphlet which asserted his claim to be the originator of the eight hours movement in Victoria, and downplayed the role of Galloway.
 He received a mixture of support and opposition, and founded the Eight Hours Pioneers' Association with another early protagonist, Ben Douglass, who was active in the Victorian Trades Hall Council.
 By 1883, Stephens was living with his wife but had been injured in another fall, was frail and almost blind, and destitute.
 The Trades Hall mounted an appeal on his behalf, which raised over £500.